Oatlands House, Parramatta 1833-40

 1948

-* 1 April, Yass Tribune-Courier: Advertisement for Oatlands guest house.
+* 1 April, Yass Tribune-Courier: Advertisement for stays at the Oatlands guest house.

 Oatlands Guest House, Bettington Road, Dundas.
 In the healthy climate of the Hills district.
 A lovely private home, in the grounds of the Oatlands Golf Course.
 Newly and tastefully furnished.
 Tennis court.
 Ten minutes walk to Pennant Hills Rd., where bus services run to Pennant Hills Station and Parramatta Station.
 Garage space for six cars.
 To G.P.O.
 15 miles.- Excellent cuisine.
 Double vacancies. £4/4/ each, weekly.
 Phone UW8517.
 M.J.
 SEYMOUR, Proprietor.